vpxyz/dnsrebinding/README.md

 This middleware increases the security level of CORS filter (see https://www.w3.org/TR/cors/#resource-security).

-The usage is very simple, just pass the host name of the server on which the resource resides.
+The usage is very simple, just pass the host name of the server on which the resource resides, and the statusCode to return in case of dns rebinding attack.

+As default, if the provvided statusCode isn't valid, returns http.StatusNotImplemented.

 Example
 -------